Home

 Update September 2008: Transition to T-Mobile Complete

 Thanks to visitors in the past who've taken the time to read the review.
 I'll keep up the information below for reference purposes even though.
-While it's a bit of a pain, I wouldn't get too upset.
-Just compare it to what's going on in the news with the banks going under and the American taxpayers having to bail them out.

 Back to the Review